-¡Feliz mes de la herencia hispana!
-Each year we celebrate Hispanic Heritage month between September 15th and October 15th.
-It’s a great time to celebrate our unique culture and language, and also recognize the important contributions Hispanic-Americans have made to our country.
-And what better way to celebrate with our kids than by reading fun bilingual picture books to celebrate Hispanic Heritage Month.
-Today I’ve rounded up some of my favorite bilingual picture books to help you and your little ones celebrate our Latino culture and history with fun and inspirational stories — from simple tales to biographies — that will also help your little ones learn our Spanish language.
+Reading with our kids is a great way to celebrate our unique Latino culture and language.
+It’s also a great opportunity to recognize the important contributions Hispanic-Americans have made to our country.
+Today I’ve rounded up some of my favorite bilingual picture books to help you and your little ones celebrate our Latino culture and history through fun and inspirational stories — from simple board books to biographies — that will also help your little ones learn our Spanish language.
 Read on!

 Some of you may or may not know that I often review bilingual books for Common Sense Media — a trusted online resource for entertainment and technology recommendations for families, including children’s book recommendations.
 Below is a list of 10 great bilingual picture books I’ve recently had the great pleasure of reviewing.
 These are texts that I’ve carefully examined and read with my own kids.
 I highly recommend these to families looking for quality bilingual picture books to share with their kids.
 I think you’ll love these as much as we do!

 Raising bilingual kids isn’t easy!
 I know.
-Even as a bilingual educator myself , I struggle with this.
-We don’t always speak Spanish at home.
+Even as a bilingual educator myself, I struggle with this.
+I don’t always speak Spanish at home.
 Sometimes my kids resist the Spanish conversations.
-Other times it’s easier for us to speak English to each other.
+Often times it’s just easier for us to speak English to each other.
 Can you relate?
 But there is one thing that I always make sure to do with my kids — that’s read in Spanish.
 Be it a bilingual picture book, or a full on Spanish story book, reading is something we enjoy doing together.
 It’s a fun way to learn new vocabulary in Spanish, practice Spanish literacy, and just simply celebrate our Latino culture.
 Plus, I think you’ll all agree with me that reading with our kids is one of the best ways to build great parent-child relationships.
-Here’s a great list of bilingual picture books to celebrate Hispanic Heritage Month and get your kids to read in Spanish!
+Here’s a great list of bilingual picture books to celebrate Hispanic heritage and get your kids to read in Spanish!

 This lively picture picture book makes counting fun for little kids, with tons of Spanish words and a detailed glossary of Spanish vocabulary at the end of the book.
 This story helps kids discover a fiesta of numbers in the world around them.
 They learn to count from one to ten in two languages and pick up a wealth of Spanish vocabulary along the way.
 Includes rich illustrations and fun-to read rhyming texts that little ones will enjoy.
 For more details, read my complete book review here.